juliaolivieri/EMGT_162_2025/lecture17_pandas.md

 ## Part 1: Practice from last class

+Try to minimize the amount you look at the examples from last week while you're working on these problems.
+The goal is to be able to access these commands from memory.

 1. Load the relevant python libraries (pandas, seaborn, matplotlib).
 2. Load the data from `coasters.csv`.
 3. Display the first five rows of the resulting dataframe.